tpalzkill/function_ish/README.md

 - [Getting started with Surge](http://surge.sh/help/getting-started-with-surge)
 - [Remembering a domain](http://surge.sh/help/remembering-a-domain)

-A good domain name for this project is `USERNAME-week1.surge.sh` where `USERNAME` is your GitHub username in all **lowercase** letters.
+A good domain name for this project is `USERNAME-js-fundamentals.surge.sh` where `USERNAME` is your GitHub username in all **lowercase** letters.
 Once deployed and everything works as you expect, copy the URL to your site and paste it below.

 PASTE YOUR URL HERE